Azure/azure-quickstart-templates/101-managed-application/README.md

 ![](images/scdefinitionoverview.png)

-When you click "Deploy from definition" button you'll see the Create application experience that is driven by Create UI definition file.
+When you click "Deploy from definition" button, you'll see the Create application experience.
 Fill in Basics and proceed to Application Settings.

 ![](images/cuid-basic.png)

-Enter storage account prefix and select storage account type if needed.
+Enter storage account name prefix and select storage account type if needed.
 Proceed to "Next: Review + Create".

 ![](images/cuid-app-settings.png)

-You should see "Validation Passed" status so you may proceed with actual application deployment: click "Create".
+You should see "Validation Passed" status, so you may proceed with actual application deployment: click "Create".

 ![](images/cuid-create.png)